-Dean Fernando Miralles-Wilhelm invites you to join us for the Mason Science Series Spring 2021 Research Discussions.
+Dean Fernando Miralles-Wilhelm invites you to join us for the Mason Science Series Research Discussions throughout the academic year.
 Each discussion features a Mason Science faculty member presentation about their ongoing research.
 After each presentation there will be a Q&A Session with the speaker, facilitated by Dean Miralles-Wilhelm.

 Mason Science Events

 We are proud to share Mason Science events that are open to our alumni and friends.
 From department sponsored events to community lectures, there is something for everyone to enjoy!

 Alumni Association EventsOngoing

 The Alumni Association is the gateway to staying connected with Mason throughout your life.
 Through career connections and professional networking, traditional events, and opportunities for involvement, the Alumni Association connects you to the people, places, and programs you care about most at Mason.

 For a full list of upcoming events hosted by the Alumni Association click here.

 The GMU Observatory is proud to host free public tours on alternating Monday evenings during the academic year, each beginning shortly after sunset.
 Please refer to our public events calendar for the next public night.

 Unless otherwise noted, expect the scientific talks to last 30 minutes and their content to be appropriate for ages 5+.
 An approximate hour-long guided telescope tour* of that night’s sky will follow the scientific talk.
 To learn more about how to join Observatory Events please visit the GMU Observatory website.

 Galileo's Science CafeOngoing